isc30/aMulerr/README.md

 https://hub.docker.com/r/isc30/amulerr

 > aMulerr is the successor of eMulerr, which no longer exists.
+If you want a full UI for amule, try [AmuTorrent](https://github.com/got3nks/amutorrent)

 ## Example `docker-compose.yaml`